Base64 encoding explained

 The 33% overhead

-Hex encoding (Base16), by comparison, doubles the size -- every byte becomes two hex characters1.
-Base32 sits in between, with a 60% overhead.
-So Base64 is actually the most space-efficient of the common binary-to-text schemes.
+Hex encoding (Base16) doubles the size.
+Base32 sits at ~60%.
+So Base64 is actually the most space-efficient of the standard binary-to-text schemes defined in RFC 46481.

-JSON Web Tokens use a URL-safe variant of Base64 (more on that below) to encode the header and payload.
-A JWT is three base64url-encoded segments separated by dots7.
-The JOSE (JSON Object Signing and Encryption) family of specs, starting with RFC 7515 for JWS, formalized the base64url encoding rules for this use case8.
+JWT tokens -- JSON Web Tokens use a URL-safe variant (see below) to encode the header and payload as three dot-separated base64url segments7.
+The JOSE specs, starting with RFC 7515 for JWS, formalized this8.

-Those -----BEGIN CERTIFICATE----- blocks you see in TLS configuration?
-That's Base64-encoded DER data, wrapped in 64-character lines, with PEM headers and footers.
-The format traces directly back to the Privacy Enhanced Mail specs from the late 1980s3, even though hardly anyone uses PEM for actual email anymore.
+PEM certificates -- Those -----BEGIN CERTIFICATE----- blocks in TLS configs are Base64-encoded DER data, wrapped in 64-character lines.
+The format traces back to the PEM specs from the late 1980s3, even though nobody uses PEM for actual email anymore.
+RFC 7468 eventually formalized the textual encoding rules that most implementations had been following informally for years9.

 The URL-safe variant